jclark-14/javascript-prep-0624-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 - What data types can object properties hold?

--The property or key is always a string(name).
-The value that is assigned to the property can be any datatype.
-Together they form a key-value pair.
+-The value that is assigned to the property can be any datatype.

 - Describe the syntax (structure) of object-literals in JavaScript.